EvildevStudios/psintegra-chat/README.md

 - `context`: A folder containing the React contexts used throughout the application, such as the Firebase context and the user context.
 - `assets`: A folder containing the static assets used throughout the application, such as the logo and the favicon.

-## Server
+## Routes

-The server-side application is built using Express and MongoDB, and is located in the `/Server` folder.
-The server provides RESTful APIs to manage the clinic's data, such as patients, appointments, and therapists.
+The client-side application has three main routes:

+### Home

+The home page of the application located at `/home`.
+The main components of the home page are:

+- `/src/pages/Home.jsx`: The main component that sets up the layout and renders the content of the home page.
+- `/src/components`: A folder containing the reusable components used throughout the home page, such as the navigation bar, hero banner, and feature list.

+### Login

-The main components of the server-side application are:
+The login page of the application located at `/login`.
+The main components of the login page are:

-- `app.js`: The main server application file that sets up the routes, middleware, and database connection.
+- `/src/pages/Login.jsx`: The main component that sets up the layout and renders the content of the login page.
-- `routes`: A folder containing the RESTful API routes for managing the clinic's data, such as `/engines`, and `/chat`.
+- `/src/components`: A folder containing the reusable components used throughout the login page, such as the login form and navigation bar.

+### Register

+The registration page of the application located at `/register`.
+The main components of the registration page are:

+- `/src/pages/Register.jsx`: The main component that sets up the layout and renders the content of the registration page.
-- `controllers`: A folder containing the controller functions that handle the logic for each API route, such as `getEngines`, and `postChatRequest`.
+- `/src/components`: A folder containing the reusable components used throughout the registration page, such as the registration form and navigation bar.

 ## Contributing